How to choose between RabbitMQ and Redis for async tasks

 Operational Overhead & Cost Optimization

 Evaluate infrastructure requirements, scaling patterns, and total cost of ownership.
-Redis maintains a lower initial footprint and scales horizontally via clustering.
-It follows a memory-bound cost model.
-RabbitMQ consumes higher baseline resources and scales via federation or shovel plugins.
-It remains disk-I/O bound.
+Redis maintains a lower initial footprint and scales horizontally via clustering with a memory-bound cost model.
+RabbitMQ consumes higher baseline resources and is disk-I/O bound.
 Monitoring complexity increases with queue depth alerting, consumer lag tracking, and Prometheus exporter integration.
-Right-sizing strategies prevent overprovisioning during traffic spikes.
-Review a broader Message Broker Comparison when evaluating alternative ecosystems.

 Diagnostic & Remediation